Auxilinaut/q2m/readme.txt

+Q2M: Pharah

+Overwatch mod for Quake 2 featuring Pharah, Tracer, Soldier 76, and Mccree.

+To compile, open game.sln in Visual Studio 2015 or higher and build for Win32 release.

+To play, copy /pharah/ to your Quake 2 directory.
+If said directory is located at C:\Program Files (x86)\Steam\steamapps\common\Quake 2, run the "q2m" shortcut.
+Otherwise, open the console and type "game pharah".

+Original author readme:
 This is the complete source code for Quake 2, version 3.19, buildable with visual C++ 6.0.
 The linux version should be buildable, but we haven't tested it for the release.